Billy Miller Has Reportedly Renewed His ‘General Hospital’ Contract, Will He Still Be Jason Morgan? [Spoilers]

 Billy Miller fans are rejoicing as word has it that he has renewed his contract and will be sticking around General Hospital a while longer.
 He isn’t expected to go anywhere anytime soon.
 The actor has been playing the role of Jason Morgan since 2014, and despite having to replace some big shoes that were previously filled by Steve Burton, most viewers have grown to love Billy as Jason.

 While it has not been officially confirmed by General Hospital or the actor just yet, Celebrity Dirty Laundry has suggested that Billy Miller has indeed signed on the dotted line.
 The news is quickly circulating on social media and many viewers are celebrating.
-The soap star only signs on for a year at a time, at least he has in the past.
+The soap star only signs on for a year at a time — at least he has in the past.
 There is no word on whether this time will be any different.

 There were many GH viewers who were worried about the actor’s fate ever since Steve Burton was confirmed to be returning to his old stomping ground.
 They thought that the daytime drama could possibly replace Billy Miller, but it sounds like that will not happen at all.
 No one yet knows whether Burton will be coming back to his role as the real Jason Morgan, or if he will be someone else entirely, but it looks like the soap has decided to keep both men on board to make it very interesting.